ntna141/Animations/README.md

-# Array Visualization
+# Leetcode solution animation creator

-A Python tool for visualizing array operations and creating animations.
+Python script to automate video animations for Leetcode solutions.
+Uses the Anthropic API for Claude and ElevenLabs for voiceovers

 ## Setup